QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-01-14-istio-api-gateway-with-keycloak-as-idp.md

 # Introduction

-Having an API gateway and single sign on for every services deployed behind that gateway allows our developers to ignore developing their applications to be aware of issuers, token validation for authentication, et cetera and they can focus on checking the token claims for authorization.
+Having an API gateway and single sign on for every service deployed behind that gateway allows our developers to ignore developing their applications to be aware of issuers, token validation for authentication, et cetera and they can focus on checking the token claims for authorization.

 ## Prerequisites:

-A running Kubernetes cluster that you can control.
+- A running Kubernetes cluster that you can control.

 We choose to run on Azure, and have created our cluster using terraform.